anocaj/wasm-postgres-bridge/TESTING_GUIDE.md

 ## Next Steps

 This WebSocket-Database integration provides the foundation for:
-- Task 6: WASM integration with the database bridge
+- WASM integration with the database bridge
 - Real-time query execution from WebAssembly modules
 - Complete end-to-end data flow testing